-- Raynaud’s phenomenon: One of the earliest signs of systemic scleroderma is Raynaud’s disease, which causes the small blood vessels in your fingers and toes to contract in response to cold temperatures or emotional distress.
+- Raynaud’s phenomenon: One of the earliest signs of systemic scleroderma is Raynaud’s phenomenon, which causes the small blood vessels in your fingers and toes to contract in response to cold temperatures or emotional distress.
 When this happens, your fingers or toes may turn blue or feel painful or numb.
-Raynaud’s disease also occurs in people who don’t have scleroderma.
+(When this condition occurs on its own and not as a result of another illness, it is called Raynaud’s disease.)

 - Esophageal dysmotility: Scleroderma can cause a variety of digestive symptoms, depending on which part of the digestive tract is affected.
 If the esophagus is affected, you might have heartburn or difficulty swallowing.
 If the intestines are affected, you might have cramps, bloating, diarrhea or constipation.

 - Sclerodactyly: When collagen deposits in the skin, it gradually hardens and tightens, especially near the joints of the fingers.

 - Telangiectasias: Spider veins appear on areas of the face, palms or mucus membranes.
 These telangiectasias get worse over time.

 Medications that help rheumatoid arthritis or lupus typically don’t help scleroderma patients.
 Your Norton Rheumatology Specialists rheumatologist will look to curb your symptoms and prevent further complications.